JetonNetwork/substrate-pallet-template/README.md

-# Substrate Pallet Template
+# Jeton Network Pallet Template

-This is a template for a Substrate pallet which lives as its own crate so it can be imported into multiple runtimes.
+This is a template for a Jeton Network pallet which lives as its own crate so it can be imported into multiple runtimes.
 It is based on the ["template" pallet](https://github.com/paritytech/substrate/tree/master/bin/node-template/pallets/template) that is included with the [Substrate node template](https://github.com/paritytech/substrate/tree/master/bin/node-template).

 Check out the [HOWTO](HOWTO.md) to learn how to use this for your own runtime module.